INTI-CMNB/KiBot/docs/source/configuration/outputs/HPGLOptions.rst

 .. _HPGLOptions_individual_page_scaling:

 -  ``individual_page_scaling`` :index:`: <pair: output - hpgl - options; individual_page_scaling>` [:ref:`boolean <boolean>`] (default: ``true``) Tell KiCad to apply the scaling for each layer as a separated entity.
-   Disabling it the pages are coherent and can be superposed.
+   Disabling it the pages are coherent and can be superposed (KiCad <11).

 .. _HPGLOptions_inner_extension_pattern: